uinix-js/uinix-ui/readme.md

 ##### `props`

 `Element` has an extremely small API.
-It functions essentially as an `HTMLElement` with an additional small set of convenient props as detailed below.
+It functions essentially as a passthrough for the `HTMLElement`, with just a small set of additional props detailed below.

 ##### `props.as`
 Sets `Element` to render as the specified HTML element.
+Renders as a `HTMDivElement` by default.

 <details>
 <summary>Example</summary>